 Termite Control & Extermination

-Concerned you may have a termite infestation?
-Not to worry, your local Clegg’s Pest Control heroes are here to help.
-We offer a variety of liquid and bait termite control treatment options.
 Our Termite Control Program begins with a FREE general inspection.
-This detailed inspection is performed to find out whether or not you currently have any wood boring insects at your property.
+This detailed inspection is performed to find out whether or not you currently have any wood boring insects on your property.
 Once this has been completed, a proposal will be drawn up to provide you with a termite protection plan for your property.

 Our trained sales inspector will inform you of all of your options for termite coverage including a possible liquid application, like Premise or Termidor (described below) or the bait alternative like Sentricon® Termination Colony Elimination System with Always Active technology.
 You don’t have to be an expert on the differences between liquid and bait termite control to trust that our pest control heroes will have you covered!
 If you have a termite problem or want to prevent future infestation, call our team or schedule your FREE general inspection through the form below.